clEsperanto/pyclesperanto_prototype/README.md

 flop = create((10,))
 ```

-And then you can call method in the GPU without the need for learning OpenCL:
+And then you can call methods in the GPU without the need for learning OpenCL:

 ```python
 # add a constant to all pixels